Basketball: Creation

-In December 1891, James Naismith, a Canadian professor of physical education and instructor at the International Young Men's Christian Association Training School (now Springfield College) in Springfield, Massachusetts, was trying to keep his gym class active on a rainy day.
+In December 1891, James Naismith, a Canadian-American professor of physical education and instructor at the International Young Men's Christian Association Training School (now Springfield College) in Springfield, Massachusetts, was trying to keep his gym class active on a rainy day.
 He sought a vigorous indoor game to keep his students occupied and at proper levels of fitness during the long New England winters.
 After rejecting other ideas as either too rough or poorly suited to walled-in gymnasiums, he invented a new game in which players would pass a ball to teammates and try to score points by tossing the ball into a basket mounted on a wall.

 Naismith wrote the basic rules and nailed a peach basket onto an elevated track.
 Naismith initially set up the peach basket with its bottom intact, which meant that the ball had to be retrieved manually after each "basket" or point scored.
 This quickly proved tedious, so Naismith removed the bottom of the basket to allow the balls to be poked out with a long dowel after each scored basket.

+Shortly after, Senda Berenson, instructor of physical culture at the nearby Smith College, went to Naismith to learn more about the game.
+Fascinated by the new sport and the values it could teach, she started to organize games with her pupils, following adjusted rules.
+The first official women's interinstitutional game was played barely 11 months later, between the University of California and Miss Head's School.
+In 1899, a committee was established at the Conference of Physical Training in Springfield to draw up general rules for women's basketball.
+Thus, the sport quickly spread throughout America's schools, colleges and universities with uniform rules for both sexes.

 Basketball was originally played with a soccer ball.
 These round balls from "association football" were made, at the time, with a set of laces to close off the hole needed for inserting the inflatable bladder after the other sewn-together segments of the ball's cover had been flipped outside-in.
 These laces could cause bounce passes and dribbling to be unpredictable.
 Eventually a lace-free ball construction method was invented, and this change to the game was endorsed by Naismith (whereas in American football, the lace construction proved to be advantageous for gripping and remains to this day).
 The first balls made specifically for basketball were brown, and it was only in the late 1950s that Tony Hinkle, searching for a ball that would be more visible to players and spectators alike, introduced the orange ball that is now in common use.
 Dribbling was not part of the original game except for the "bounce pass" to teammates.
 Passing the ball was the primary means of ball movement.
 Dribbling was eventually introduced but limited by the asymmetric shape of early balls.
 Dribbling was common by 1896, with a rule against the double dribble by 1898.